ameryisafreeelf/Udacity_DataEngineering/2_Cloud_Data_Warehouse/README.md

 ## Running
+This code is structured to require very little work before getting the cloud data warehouse up and running.

 0. Create AWS account with credentials.
+You will need to create an IAM role and a Redshift user and password.
+Fill out the configuration file.
 1. Run set_up.py.
 This provisions the AWS resources we will need.
 2. Run get_endpoint_roleARN.py in order to print the cluster host ("DWH_ENDPOINT") and roleARN ("DWH_ROLE_ARN").
 Note that since we create a cluster in set_up.py, the cluster may take some time to provision.
 Therefore, if this results in " KeyError: 'Endpoint' ", just wait a little bit longer and run this script again.
 You can log on to your Redshift console to check the status of this cluster.
 3. Record the DWH_ENDPOINT and DWH_ROLE_ARN in your dwh.cfg file.
 These credentials will be needed to continue.
 Put DWH_ENDPOINT under DWH 'HOST' and DWH_ROLE_ARN under DWH 'ARN'.
 Save the config file.